 This paper is structured as follows.
-Section~\ref{sec:Data} briefly describes the data and properties of the sample analyzed here.
+Section~\ref{sec:Data} briefly describes the data and properties of the sample analysed here.
 Section~\ref{sec:method} explains the method of analysis and the four different SED-fitting codes used to derive the properties of the galaxy stellar populations.
-In Sect.~\ref{sec:Results} we present the inferred stellar population properties of the galaxies in the sample, while the uncertainties in the galaxy properties are discussed in Sect.~\ref{sec:Uncertainties}.
-We identify and characterise blue and red galaxies and their evolution up to $z\sim1$ in Sect.~\ref{sec:Discussion}.
+In Sect.~\ref{sec:Results} we present the inferred stellar population properties of the galaxies in the sample, and the uncertainties in the galaxy properties are discussed in Sect.~\ref{sec:Uncertainties}.
+We identify and characterize blue and red galaxies and their evolution up to $z\sim1$ in Sect.~\ref{sec:Discussion}.
 Finally, the results are summarized in Sect.~\ref{sec:Summary}.

 Throughout the paper we assume a Lambda cold dark matter ($\Lambda$CDM) cosmology in a flat Universe with $H_0=67.4$~km~s$^{-1}$ and $\Omega_\mathrm{M}=0.315$ \citep{Planck2018}.
 All the stellar masses in this work are quoted in solar mass units (M$_\odot$) and are scaled according to a universal \citep{chabrier2003} initial stellar mass function.
-All the magnitudes are in the AB-system \citep{oke1983}.
+All the magnitudes are in the AB system \citep{oke1983}.